AzureAD/azure-activedirectory-library-for-js/README.md

 http://www.cloudidentity.com/blog/2014/10/28/adal-javascript-and-angularjs-deep-dive/

 ### Trusted Site settings in IE
 If you put your site in the trusted site list, cookies are not accessible for iFrame requests.
-You need to remove protected mode for Internet zone or add the authority url for the login to the trusted sites as well.
+You need to remove protected mode for Internet zone or add the authority URL for the login to the trusted sites as well.

 ### Known issues on Edge
 Certain issues have been reported when using ADAL.js with the Microsoft Edge version 40.15063.0.0.
-Please take a look at [this page](https://github.com/AzureAD/azure-activedirectory-library-for-js/wiki/Known-issues-on-Edge) for details and work arounds before filing a new issue experienced with Edge.
+Please take a look at [this page](https://github.com/AzureAD/azure-activedirectory-library-for-js/wiki/Known-issues-on-Edge) for details and workarounds before filing a new issue experienced with Edge.

+## Build and run tests

+**Run tests**

+    npm install
+    bower install
+    npm test

+    // angular tests
+    karma start

+To use Karma as test runner, you need to install the karma command line.

+    npm install -g karma
+    npm install -g karma-cli

+**Reference doc generation**

+Install grunt and run the command

+    grunt doc

 ## Contribution